Skip to Content

 Overview

-Instead of configuring agents through the Cube Cloud UI, you can create YAML files in the agents/ directory of your Cube project.
+Instead of configuring agents through the Cube Cloud UI, you can create YAML and Markdown files in the agents/ directory of your Cube project.
 These files are automatically loaded and validated when your deployment starts.

 Key Benefits